On Strichartz estimates from decoupling and applications: Introduction

-\end{proposition} Recall that certain Strichartz estimates from \cite{Bourgain1993FourierRestrictionNormPhenomenaI,BourgainDemeter2015,BourgainDemeter2017} are known to be sharp up to endpoints.
+Recall that certain Strichartz estimates from \cite{Bourgain1993FourierRestrictionNormPhenomenaI,BourgainDemeter2015,BourgainDemeter2017} are known to be sharp up to endpoints.
 With the above proposition being a generalization, the Strichartz estimates proved above are also sharp in this sense.
-We shall also consider the example $\varphi(\xi) = |\xi|^a, \quad 0 < a<2, \quad a \neq 1$, where the proposition gives an additional loss of derivatives due to decreased curvature compared to the Schr\"odinger case.
-When we consider the associated nonlinear Schr\"odinger equation we shall see why this additional loss does probably not admit relaxation.
-Moreover, as in \cite{BourgainDemeter2015,BourgainDemeter2017} there are estimates for $2 \leq p \leq \frac{2(n+2-k)}{n-k}$ which follow from interpolation.\\ In fact, as $p \neq 2$, Proposition \ref{prop:linearStrichartzEstimates} does not yield Strichartz estimates without loss of derivatives.
-When we aim to apply these estimates to prove well-posedness of generalized cubic nonlinear Schr\"odinger equations
+We shall also consider the example $\varphi(\xi) = |\xi|^a, \quad 1 < a<2$, where the proposition gives an additional loss of derivatives due to decreased curvature compared to the Schr\"odinger case.\\ When we consider the associated nonlinear Schr\"odinger equation, we shall see why this additional loss does probably not admit relaxation.
+Moreover, as in \cite{BourgainDemeter2015,BourgainDemeter2017} there are estimates for $2 \leq p \leq \frac{2(n+2-k)}{n-k}$, which follow from interpolation.
+In fact, as $p \neq 2$, Proposition \ref{prop:linearStrichartzEstimates} does not yield Strichartz estimates without loss of derivatives.